avabellaw/shark-quiz/readme.md

 * HTML5
 * CSS3
 * JavaScript
-* JQuery

 ### Frameworks, Libraries & Programs Used

-* Bootstrap 5.0.2:
+* Jest
-    * Used for responsiveness out-the-box, utility classes and components that allow for reliable design
-    * Reduce time wasted on reinventing the wheel.
+    * To create automatic tests.
 * Google Fonts
-    * Gives easy access to many fonts supplied through a CDN that downloads close to the region of the user.
-Speeding up delivery.
+    * Gives easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
-    * I used the fonts: Assistant and Poppins - used throughout the website.
-Poppins for content and Assistant for the headings and nav/footer.
+    * I added the @font-faces onto the end of my stylesheet.
+This is quicker than the browser having to make two requests, the first request being for the stylesheet with the @font-faces.
 * JQuery
+    * JavaSript library with tools to more efficiently manipulate the DOM.
+* Tippy.js
+    * Creates tooltips that can be turned off/on programmically.
+Used for the next question button and for the username validation.
+* Popperjs
+    * Used by Tippy.js.
 * Font Awesome
-    * Gives professional icons.
+    * Gives professional icons - I downloaded these into the "icons" folder.
 * Git
     * Used for version control.
 * GitHub
-    * Used to store commits and to present the project using GitHub pages
+    * Used to store commits and to present the project using GitHub pages.
 * Visual Studio Code
     * Used as the IDE for the project.
     * I set a shortcut for Visual Code to format HTML/CSS (ctrl+shift+f).
 * Python - http.server
-    * I will use Python to host the website locally during development to allow me to view the website.
+    * To host the website locally during development to allow me to view the website.
 * Paint.NET
     * Used to edit and create images for the project such as the homepage hero and the visual FIELDS gif in services.html
 * Figma